the23rdlord/tedxhitk/README.md

 # TEDxHITKolkata
-This repository is the code base for the official website of TEDx HITKolkata.
+This repository is the code base for the official website of TEDxHITKolkata.